maxibor/protinter/README.md

 - aromatic-sulphur interactions
 - cation-pi interactions

-Further informations on the interactions can be found in the `doc` directory
+Further informations on the interactions can be found [here](./doc/report.pdf)

 ## Get help